-Woody Allen may be one of the few directors in cinema history whose canon of films have become its own genre.
-The cerebral romantic-comedy, combined with subtle drama and sometimes magical realism will forever to associated to him.
+Woody Allen may be one of the few directors in cinema history whose career has become its own genre.

 Incredibly productive, Allen has made a film every year since 2000.
-Once accused of recycling old ideas, Allen has bounced back in recent years with several critically acclaimed films.
+Once accused of recycling old ideas, Allen has bounced back in recent years with several critically acclaimed films, including Midnight in Paris and Blue Jasmine among them.
+Cafe Society was a good addition to his

 1. Annie Hall (1977)